Jasonblalack/zyngapoker/Build-system.md

 These are all the top-level keys which are supported:

 * **name**: The unique name of the project (defaults to the basename of the project folder)
 * **kind**: This defines the structure inside the project.
-For alot of typical structures this just works without any configuration.
-For more information take a look at the section "Project Kinds".
+Should work automatically in most cases.
 * **package**: By default the package is identical to the name of the project.
-This means that if your project is called `my`, Jasy thinks that every class or asset in this project should be identified via the `my.`-string in front of it e.g. `my.ui.Button`, `my.io.Ajax`, etc. If the project name differs from the package you use, or all files are regarded as being non-sandboxed inside a package, you are able to override the package via this configuration flag.
+See the naming section above for details.
 * **fuzzy**: Whether the naming of clases is strictly bound the filenames or not.
 Defaults to `false`.
-If configured with `true` every class in the project needs to have a documentation comment with the JavaDoc-like `@name {package.ClassName}`.
-Such a documentation comment looks like `/** @name {my.ui.Button} */`.
-As soon as fuzzy mode is enabled classes without such a comment are regarded as errors.
 * **fields**: Configures the fields which are defined and used by the project.
 Fields are automatically made available to every project using the project defining them.
 In the build script one can also activate fields to being permutated into specicialized output files/folders.

 ## Build Script